-We’ve been chatting a lot about customer satisfaction (CSat) recently, but for very good reason; measuring the degree to which your product / service meets customer expectations is critical to the success of your brand, regardless of the vertical or size.
+We’ve been chatting a lot about customer satisfaction (CSat) recently, but for excellent reason, measuring the degree to which your product or service meets customer expectations is critical to your brand’s success, regardless of the vertical or size.
 In our most recent whitepaper, we provide a playbook for contact centers to use as a guide to improving customer satisfaction.
-Here, we’re going to discuss 6 secrets your call center can adopt to ensure high caller satisfaction.
+Here, we’re going to discuss six secrets your call center can adopt to ensure high caller satisfaction.

 1. Understand Your Customers’ Expectations

-For every customer complaint there are 26 other unhappy customers who have remained silent, so make sure you collect customer feedback to get a good understanding of what they expect from you.
-If managing and distributing a survey isn’t something you want to handle internally, it can easily be outsourced.
+An average of 26 other unhappy customers remained silent for every customer complaint you get.
+TWENTY-SIX unsatisfied customers!
+Make sure you collect customer feedback to understand what customers expect from you.
+Customer satisfaction surveys are the only real way to do this.
+If you don’t understand customer perceptions, you can’t manage them.
+If managing and distributing CSat surveys isn’t something you want to handle internally, outsource it.
 Check out SQM group, the contact center industry leader for measuring, benchmarking, and improving CX.
-SQM offers five customer surveying methods (phone, email, IVR, online and face-to-face) that provide valuable insights for customers.
+SQM offers five customer surveying methods (phone, email, IVR, online, and face-to-face) that provide valuable insights.

-Have you ever considered that your data might not actually be reliable?
-This is a scary thought considering you make decisions based on data, but a recent report by Indiana University’s Kelley School of Business revealed that a wide cross-section of industries often overestimate their customers’ satisfaction.
-This leads them to rely on unrealistic expectations when making marketing decisions and allocating resources to address marketplace issues.
-Make sure you watch and double check numbers to maintain accuracy.
+Have you ever considered that your data might not be reliable?
+That’s a scary thought, assuming you make decisions based on data.
+Still, a recent report by Indiana University’s Kelley School of Business revealed that a broad cross-section of industries often overestimate their customers’ satisfaction.
+That leads them to rely on unrealistic expectations when making marketing decisions and allocating resources to address marketplace issues.
+Make sure you watch and double-check numbers to maintain accuracy.

 3. Test Your Own Experience

-Contact your own company and see what the process feels like.
-What is it like to chat with an agent, how does it feel to call the contact center, what’s the process when looking for self-service?
-Not only can you personally test these experiences, you can also have a focus group perform the tasks and gather feedback that way.
-Once you’ve completed that step, do the exact same thing with your competition.
+Contact your own company and see how the process feels.
+What is it like to chat with an agent, how does it feel to call the contact center, what’s the self-service process?
+Not only can you personally test these experiences, but you can also have a focus group perform the tasks and gather feedback that way.
+Once you’ve completed that step, do the same thing with your competition.
 How does it compare?
 Are you better or worse?
-Fix the area(s) that need improvement and / or give yourself a pat on the back for outperforming.
+Fix the area(s) that need improvement or pat yourself on the back for outperforming.

 4. Keep Your Agents Happy

-According to Contact Center Pipeline agent attrition is a top challenge.
+According to Contact Center Pipeline, agent attrition is a top challenge.
 Studies have shown that call center agents quit most often because of their work environments rather than their compensation.
+Agent turnover is a huge problem and a costly one!
 Companies need to find more ways to increase agent engagement, improve coaching, and motivate employees.
-Most importantly, just be nice and friendly.
+Most importantly, be nice and friendly.
 It’s the right thing to do and will help your bottom line.

 5. Don’t Leave Customers On Hold

-Rather than forcing customers to simply wait on hold, your support center should be offering a call-back during periods of long queue times.
+Rather than forcing customers to wait on hold, your customer support center should be offering a call-back during periods of long queue times.
 Just keep in mind that a call-back solution can also hurt your contact center.
-There are two types of call-back methodologies on the market, and oftentimes the call center manager doesn’t realize the vast differences between the two, read “How a Call-Back Solution Can Fail Your Call Center” to learn more about this topic.
+There are two types of call-back methodologies on the market.
+Often, the call center manager doesn’t realize the vast differences between the two.
+Read “How a Call-Back Solution Can Fail Your Call Center” to learn more about this topic.

 6. Offer Training and Professional Development